-Arlene Pak, M.D. joined our practice August 2017.
-She is a native of Honolulu, Hawaii.
+Dr. Arlene Pak joined our practice in August 2017.
 She completed her undergraduate studies at the University of Hawaii at Manoa and earned her medical degree at the Boston University School of Medicine.
 Dr. Pak completed her residency training in obstetrics and gynecology at Duke University School of Medicine.

-Erika L. Clark, M.D. is a native of Detroit, Michigan.
+Dr. Erika Clark joined Centre OB/GYN in 1999.
 She completed her undergraduate studies at Johns Hopkins University and received her Medical Degree from the University of Pittsburgh School of Medicine.
-Dr. Clark completed her residency training in Obstetrics and Gynecology at Henry Ford Health Systems in Detroit, Michigan.
+Dr. Clark completed her residency training in obstetrics and gynecology at Henry Ford Health Systems in Detroit, MI.

-Tanneisha S. Barlow, M.D. joined our practice July 2007.
-She is a native of Battle Creek, MI.
-She completed her undergraduate studies at the University of Michigan and earned her medical degree at the Michigan State University College of Human Medicine.
-Dr. Barlow completed her residency training in obstetrics and gynecology at Indiana University School of Medicine.
+Dr. Tanneisha Barlow has been practicing medicine since 2005 and joined our practice in July 2007.
+She received her bachelor’s degree in kinesiology from the University of Michigan and earned her Medical Degree at the Michigan State University College of Human Medicine.
+Dr. Barlow completed her residency in obstetrics and gynecology at the Indiana University School of Medicine.

 Our Patient Portal will allow meaningful patient engagement with a variety of tools, empowering our patients to better manage their health care.